Woman shot in mouth during violent home invasion that left fiance dead - NewsBreak

 “I woke up in the hospital.
 All my family was there and the first thing I asked for was Omar, and they told me he was dead,” Povia said with tears running down her cheek.

-Today, she shares her story exclusively with ABC7 for one reason: Omar.
+Today, she shares her story exclusively with NBC2 for one reason: Omar.

 “I want to be Omar’s voice,” she said.
 “I know he’s watching me, and I want him to know I’m not going to let it go.
 I felt like Omar gave me his strength.
 I feel like when he passed away, he was giving me strength to get through all of this.”